Semi-convection in rotating spherical shells: flows, layers and dynamos: Conclusions

 \subsection{Results summary}

-The linear semi-convection instability closely follows two limits.
-When the gradient of the stabilising scalar is relatively weak, the onset of instability is at the critical value $\RaTc$ for rotating thermal convection.
-When the stratification is strong, instability occurs at the onset of semi-convection found in a local stability analysis of a non-rotating fluid.
-Between these two limits, there is a rather smooth transition, particularly for larger values of $\Ek$.
-For faster rotation rates, the `tongue' found by \cite{monville2019rotating} for the fingering regime exists, slightly extending the critical Rayleigh number beneath the rotating convection limit.
-However, this effect is much less pronounced than in the fingering case, with no change at higher spherical harmonic orders.
+We have performed a large number of numerical simulations of semi-convection using the XSHELLS spherical harmonic solver, for several Ekman numbers and a wide range of thermal and compositional Rayleigh numbers.
+We summarise the different varieties of flow in the regime diagram in fig.~\ref{fig:regimediagram}.
+High resolution plots characteristic of the two main flow regimes of interest are shown in fig.~\ref{fig:megaplot}.

+In general, we considered simulations along transects with a constant density ratio $R_\rho=1.2$, passing through the `weak SC', `Jets, SSL', and `Convection' regimes seen in fig.~\ref{fig:regimediagram}.
+Note that, for constant $R_\rho$, increasing the thermal forcing $\Rat$ also increases the compositional stratification $\Rac$ at the same rate.
+We also considered limited number of other simulations with $\Rac=5\times10^9$ fixed, and $1\leq R_\rho\leq3.3$.

-Looking past the linear instability, we performed numerical simulations using the XSHELLS spherical harmonic solver.
-For weak thermal forcing, the linear semi-convection instability grows, eventually saturating in a weakly non-linear state.
-When the forcing is stronger, however, complex non-linear behaviour is seen.
-After a linear growth phase, well-mixed layers of relatively constant density form, separated by interfaces with large density gradients.
-Over time, these layers gradually merge together, leaving a single well-mixed region in the domain.
-The formation of layers follows the widely accepted $\gamma$-instability, which states that layers will develop if the ratio of the thermal to compositional fluxes decreases as a function of the ratio of their gradients \citep{radko2003mechanism}.
-However, in our simulations, the depth of the layers is rather large compared to the domain size, meaning that for weaker forcing, there is not enough space for layers to form.
-The majority of our simulations were performed along a transect with $R_\rho=1.2$, meaning that we changed the total strength of the stratification by varying $\Rac$ and $\Rat$, while keeping the distance from onset relatively constant.
+Past the onset of rotating semi-convection, for weak thermal forcing (region A in fig.~\ref{fig:regimediagram}(b)), the semi-convection instability grows, eventually saturating in a weakly non-linear state, with transport happening almost entirely by diffusion.
+When the forcing is stronger, however, complex non-linear behaviour is seen (regions B and C).
+After an exponential growth phase, well-mixed layers of relatively constant density develop, separated by interfaces with large density gradients.
+Layering follows the widely accepted $\gamma$-instability, which states that layers will develop if the ratio of the thermal to compositional fluxes decreases as a function of the ratio of their gradients \citep{radko2003mechanism,rosenblum2011turbulent,mirouh2012new}.
+However, the scale on which these layers form scales with $(\Ek\Rat)^{-1/3}$, so if the thermal forcing is not sufficiently strong, the domain is not large enough for layers to form.
+This layer size contrasts with the scaling $\Rat^{-1/4}$ for non-rotating semi-convection \citep{mirouh2012new}.